chinapedia/wikipedia.abstract.en/Page/Alex_Lifeson.md

 Guitar equipment

-Right in the 'Heritage Cherry Sunburst'.
+in the 'Heritage Cherry Sunburst'.
 This guitar has been modified to incorporate a Floyd Rose tremolo.]]

 Early Rush (1970s)